Shop By Vehicle

 Step 2: Route Power and Ground Wires

-Power Wire: Route the 4-gauge power wire from the battery through the firewall (driver-side footwell).
+Power Wire: Route the power wire from the battery through the firewall (driver-side footwell).

 Ground Wires: